WangHaiYang874/stokes2d/readme.md

 ## top of my todo.

+- [ ] finish the paper.
 - [x] a solver for a multiply connected domain.
-- [ ] add reverse_orientation method to the scheme: probably by simply rebuild the curves.
-- [ ] finish the paper.
-- [ ] add the finder for z.
-- [ ] merge multiply connected domain with simply connected domain.
+- [x] merge multiply connected domain with simply connected domain.
+- [ ] verify correction term for post-processing

 ## math-ish